computablelabs/compspec/TopLevelSpec.md

 the listing will be transferred to the market itself and the `address` in this field will be the market address.

-The `challengeStake` field is the number of `MarketToken` that the listing proposer is willing to stake to see this listing listed in the `Market`.
+The `supply` field is the number of `MarketToken` that the listing proposer is willing to stake to see this listing listed in the `Market`.
 This must exceed the `minDeposit` that is demanded by the `Parameterizer` tied to this market.
 The purpose of this stake is to reward challengers who remove useless listings from a given market.

-The `challenge` field tracks if there's an active challenge to this `Listing` at present. `minted` tracks how many new `MarketToken` have been minted for this `Listing`.
+The `challenge` field tracks if there's an active challenge to this `Listing` at present. `rewards` tracks how many new `MarketToken` have been minted for this `Listing`.
 Note that this field is only nonzero for `Listings` which have successfully been listed.